 Number of cases before the courts = 10

-In Canada there are 2 national newspapers, the National Post and Globe and Mail.
+In Canada, there are 2 national newspapers, the National Post and Globe and Mail.
 Cobus took the lack of action by the federal government to the National Post in November 2015 and on 16 January 2016; the National Post published an article about the discoveries by Cobus with reference to the lack of Action by the Federal Government.
-It is hoped the media pressure will result in more federal action, for now we have to wait and see.
+It is hoped the media pressure will result in the more federal action, for now, we have to wait and see.

 A client in Saskatchewan is hiring the following: